Sequel: Relatives

 Alongside sequels, there are also other types of continuation or inspiration of a previous work.

 A spin-off is a work that is not a sequel to any previous works, but is set in the same universe.
 It is a separate work-on-its-own in the same franchise as the series of other works.
 Spin-offs are often focused on one or more of the minor characters from the other work or new characters in the same universe as the other work.
-The Scorpion King, Planes, Minions, Hobbs & Shaw and Lightyear are examples of spin-off movies while Star Trek: The Next Generation and CSI: NY are examples of spin-off television series.
+The Scorpion King, Planes, Minions, Hobbs & Shaw and Lightyear are examples of spin-off movies while Star Trek: The Next Generation, Torchwood and CSI: NY are examples of spin-off television series.

-A crossover is a work where two previous works from different franchises are meeting in the same universe.
-Alien vs. Predator, Freddy vs. Jason, Boa vs. Python and Lake Placid vs. Anaconda are examples of a crossover film.
+A crossover is a work where characters or events from two previous works from different franchises are meeting in the same universe.
+Alien vs. Predator (2004), Freddy vs. Jason (2003) and The Lego Movie (2014) are examples of a crossover film.
+Crossovers can also function as sequels if plotlines from the two previous works continue into them, like with Deadpool & Wolverine (2024) and Rugrats Go Wild (2003).

 A reboot is a start over from a previous work.
 It could either be a film set in a new universe resembling the old one or it could be a regular spin-off film that starts a new film series.
-Reboots are usually a part of the same media franchise as the previous work(s), but not always.
-Batman Begins, Casino Royale, Star Trek, Børning, Man of Steel and Terminator: Genisys are examples of reboot films.
+Reboots are usually a part of the same media franchise as the previous works, but not always.
+Batman Begins (2005), Casino Royale (2006), Star Trek (2009), Børning (2014), Man of Steel (2013) and Terminator: Genisys (2015) and The Mummy (2017) are examples of reboot films.
 Kathleen Loock has written that traditional reboots tended to stray away from depicting direct narrative or stylistic correlations to the previous versions of the franchise.
 Contemporary reboots lean into the nostalgia factor and create new stories that simultaneously revel in the aspects of the original franchise that made it notable in the first place.

 History

 In The Afterlife of a Character, David Brewer describes a reader's desire to "see more", or to know what happens next in the narrative after it has ended.

+Akira Kurosawa's Sanshiro Sugata Part II (1945) was the earliest-numbered sequel in the history of cinema.
+Film director Francis Ford Coppola claims to have popularized the trend of including numbers in film sequel titles with The Godfather Part II (1974).